Cyprus Trust (Cyprus International Trust)

 The trust instrument may specify the:

-– Direction of paying out of trust income to beneficiaries and lists instructions as to timing of final distribution and trust termination.
+– The direction of paying out of trust income to beneficiaries and lists instructions as to the timing of final distribution and trust termination.

 Extreme care should be taken to design the trust so that it accomplishes the objectives of the individual setting up the trust.

 Any type of property such as cash, personal property or real estate, can be placed in a Cyprus trust.
 The decision as to which assets you place in the trust will depend upon your overall plan and objectives.
 Transferring assets to a trust is a formal process and title assets must be changed from individual ownership to trust ownership.

 A Cyprus International Trust defines a settlor, a trustee, and a beneficiary.